-Freedom Steps offers Equine-Assisted Activities and Therapies (EAAT) from a PATH certified instructor to Veterans, First Responders, Community Heroes, their families and others who have sustained psychological and/or physical wounds in service to others.
+Freedom Steps offers Equine-Assisted Activities and Therapies (EAAT) from a PATH certified instructor to Military Veterans, First Responders, Community Heroes and their families.

-- Engaging the horse as a team member and establishing trust.
+- Engaging the horse as a team member and establishing trust, respect and boundaries

 - Forming new friendships

 Individuals benefit from equine therapy as it restores a sense of self, helps renew their quality of life and can assist an entire family to regain hope for the future.